-Preston Hartwick is a photographer and multi-disciplinary artist living in Hong Kong.
-His work frequently takes the form of long-term investigations of his physical surroundings and how they shape the rhythms of life.
+Preston Hartwick is a visual artist living in Hong Kong.
+With photography as his primary medium, his work frequently takes the form of long-term investigations of his surrounding landscape and its continuous reshaping through natural and human intervention.

-His ongoing project, Hong Kong Aesthetic, is a decade-long survey of Hong Kong’s undocumented design — the colors, textures, and patterns that comprise the city’s underlying visual fabric.
+His ongoing project, Hong Kong Aesthetic, is a decade-long counter archive of Hong Kong’s undocumented design — the colors, textures, and patterns that comprise the city’s underlying visual fabric.

 Preston was selected as a featured artist for the Inter-Island Festival 2023, where he designed an installation re-interpreting the controversial Lantau Tomorrow Vision reclamation project as a figment of a failed technocratic fantasy.

-He self-published his first photobook, Bela Vista, in 2021, chronicling six years of observing the natural rhythms of the ocean, people, and animals viewed from a single window overlooking the beach.
+He self-published his first photobook, Bela Vista, in 2021, chronicling six years of observing the interplay between ocean, people, and animals contained within the field of view from a single window overlooking the beach.

 About